YukiAtsusaka/cWise/README.md

 #> age          0.05945707 0.03935859
 ```

-## Using the Latent Sensitive Trait as a Predictor in Regression via `cmreg.p`
+##  `cmreg.p`: Run a Regression with the Latent Sensitive Trait as a Predictor